dyonng/trikis/README.md

 This is using Unity **2020.3.11f1**

-Create a **Private** fork of this repository before cloning.
-Once you are done with this project, create a pull request back to this repository.
-This will tell us that you are complete.
+Clone this repo and create a branch off of `main` before starting.; All your changes should be on that branch.
+Once you are done, create a Pull Request (PR).
+This will signify to us that you are complete.

 ## Game Idea